marcgg/marcgg.github.com/manager-readme.md

 ### I'm Available For You

-I always make myself available during our 1:1s, but it might be too little for you, hindering your chances of success.
-If that's the case, don't hesitate to ask me questions, that's mostly why I'm here for!

-**I will always have 5 minutes to spare for you**.
+I always make myself available during our 1:1s.
+We might also have some ad-hoc meetings about ongoing projects.
+I understand that this might be too little for you, hindering your chances of success.
+If that's the case, don't hesitate to ask me questions,, as **I will always have 5 minutes to spare for you**.
 Even if my calendar is completely full.
 Even if I look busy.
 Keep in mind that 5 minutes will never be too much for me, and can sometimes save you a lot of time or headaches.

 A small note however: please always give me some context when asking for my time.
 I really don't like "do you have 5 minutes?" messages on Slack.
 Prefer "do you have 5 minutes to talk about X?", I will appreciate it greatly.